CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

   + The "**| wc -l**" component directs the output to the word count (wc) command with the *-l* option, which tallies the number of lines in the input and prints the total line count to the standard output.

-*Illustration of the compund command.*
+*Illustration of the compound command.*
 ![mitnik compound command](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/76c33f66-26b6-49c7-8f16-cf252130c1f6)

   + The password for *.secret.zip* is: *102*

+We can now access the the zip file.
+Upon entering the correct password, the file "babbage" is extracted from the zip archive.
+The contents of the extracted file are displayed using the cat command.

 *Illustration of unzipping the secret file.*
 ![mitnik unzip](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/c814dd0e-a8c4-4a32-b53e-57d38ce9af89)

-  + The password for the user *babbage* is: *freedom*
+  + The output reveals that the password for the user *babbage* is: *freedom*

-Login as babbage and found flag 3.
+By logging in as *babbage*, we were promted with flag 3.

 *Successfully logged into babbage.*
 ![flag_3-transformed](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/0cd3320b-b904-4cb8-affb-8b6cb643312b)